frederikgramkortegaard/sanitara/README.md

 data formatting, heuristics and machine learning models.

 ### The Models
-As we've now established, a large part of sanitation comes from heuristics, however.
+A large part of sanitation comes from heuristics, however.
 We've also developed a model using sklearn to predict how child-friendly a website will be, based on its url.

 To do this, we're using an sklearn model - the SGD classifier.
 We trained it on ~200.000 labeled domain names.\